ff6347/analog-algorithm/README.md

 # Conceptual formulation

-The first exercise in the course "Eingabe-Ausgabe" was to device an analgogue algorithm.
+The first exercise in the course **"Eingabe-Ausgabe"** was to device an analgogue algorithm.
 It need to be precise and clear for the people who put it into execution.
 After a couple of tries and improvements i came to following result:

-You can read the instructions here.
+#Instructions#

-Materials: 3 different water-color mix, pen, Setsquare, black felt pen, injection
+**Materials: 3 different water-color mix, pen, Setsquare, black felt pen, injection**

 0. Write any number on the back of your paper